-One of the most challenging elements of relationship anxiety to understand is that, if you’re in a healthy, loving relationship with no red flags, the anxiety is projection.
+One of the most challenging elements of anxiety is to understand is that the anxiety is projection.
 This means that the parade of intrusive thoughts that tortures the anxious mind and sensitive soul are actually pointing to areas inside of you that are crying out for your attention.
 This is such a reversal of our literal, read-everything-at-face-value culture that it can take a while for the shift of mindset to sink in.

 There are many areas that need our attention: old pain from early abandonments, loss of loved ones, faulty beliefs that form as a result of being the child of a narcissist or suffering from bullying or teasing, unrealistic expectations about love and relationships that we absorb from the mainstream culture, fissures of psyche that were created because we didn’t receive the guidance, tending, and rituals necessary to cross over life’s transitions successfully (going to school, starting menstruation, adolescence, graduating, first sex, getting married, having a child, etc).
 We cannot be human without suffering from the pain of loss.

-But there is one question that underlies almost every other spoke of the relationship anxiety wheel, and because it hides deep inside the inner recesses of our hearts it’s very difficult to identify and even believe.
+We can perseverate on a myriad of questions when it comes to relationship anxiety.
+But there is one question that underlies almost every other spoke of the wheel, and because it hides deep inside the inner recesses of our hearts it’s very difficult to identify and even believe.
 What I’ve seen over and over again, including in my own process, is that nearly all of the following projections –

 - Am I attracted enough?

 - Is he manly enough?

 - Are they beautiful enough?

 – are designed to mask one question: